reframe-hpc/reframe/docs/manpage.rst

    This option can also be set using the :envvar:`RFM_UNLOAD_MODULES` environment variable or the :js:attr:`unload_modules` general configuration parameter.

+.. option:: --unuse-module-path=PATH

+   Unuse module path ``PATH`` before acting on any tests.
+   This option may be specified multiple times, in which case all specified modules paths will be unused in order.

+   This option can also be set using the :envvar:`RFM_UNUSE_MODULE_PATHS` environment variable or the :js:attr:`unuse_module_paths` general configuration parameter.

+   .. versionadded:: 3.3

+.. option:: --use-module-path=PATH

+   Use module path ``PATH`` before acting on any tests.
+   This option may be specified multiple times, in which case all specified module paths will be used in order.

+   This option can also be set using the :envvar:`RFM_USE_MODULE_PATHS` environment variable or the :js:attr:`use_module_paths` general configuration parameter.

+   .. versionadded:: 3.3

 .. option:: --purge-env

    Unload all environment modules before acting on any tests.